stevenaeola/amc/midi/PITCHME.md

 ---

+## Coming up

-What Electronic Music is Made of
+- What Electronic Music is Made of
 - Music Protocols
 - MIDI note messages, setup and demo
 - MIDI Control Change (CC) and other messages